 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, and soy-free.

-- 12 ounces whole grain penne pasta (whole wheat or gluten-free)
+- 12 ounces penne pasta (use gluten-free, if needed)

 - ½ pound fresh green beans, trimmed and halved

 - Finely grated zest and juice of 1 lemon